 6. Storage: To store black garlic, the bulbs can be separated into individual cloves, left in their skins, wrapped in air tight plastic bags, and stored in the freezer for at least 1 year.

-Black garlic has a soft, slightly sticky, intensely sweet and savory very rich flavor which is quite different from normal fresh garlic.
+Black garlic has a soft, slightly sticky, intensely sweet and savoury very rich flavour which is quite different from normal fresh garlic.
 It can be used in lamb, beef, poultry, seafood, pizzas, pastas, risottos, aioli, eggs and even dessert dishes.

 Black Garlic & Orange Glazed Salmon